 Radars and countermeasures

-The LST is equipped with state-of-the-art electronic systems such as a SPS-100K surface search radar, a SPS-540K 3D surveillance radar, and a tactical air navigation system.
+The LST is equipped with state-of-the-art electronic systems, such as an SPS-100K surface search radar, SPS-540K 3D surveillance radar and tactical air navigation system.

-The countermeasures equipment aboard the ship includes a LIG Nex1 SLQ-200K Sonata electronic warfare suite and Rheinmetall multi-ammunition soft-kill system (MASS).
+The countermeasures equipment on board the ship include a LIG Nex1 SLQ-200K Sonata electronic warfare suite and Rheinmetall multi-ammunition soft-kill system (MASS).

 The ship is powered by a combined diesel and diesel (CODAD) propulsion system integrating four MAN 12V28/33D STC diesel engines driving two propellers.
-Each engine develops a maximum power output of 5,460kW.
+Each engine provides a maximum power output of 5,460kW.

 The vessel is also equipped with four 6L21/31 auxiliary engines, which have a rated power output of 1,200kW each.
-The propulsion system provides a cruising speed of 18kt and a maximum speed of 23kt.
+The propulsion system provides a cruising speed of 18k and maximum speed of 23k.
 The vessel can attain a maximum range of 8,000nmi.